NCI900-Training-Organisation/intro-to-pytorch/docs/source/prerequisite.rst

 ============

 .. note::
     #.
 Experience with Python.
     #.
+Experience with Jupyter notebooks.
+    #.
 Experience with bash or similar Unix shells.

     This workshop assumes that you have experience coding in Python and are familiar with using Unix shell.
     If you are using a Windows machine please make sure you have a shell that supports SSH.
 Windows users can either use